kyu36003-source/CreativeMarket/docs/README.md

 ## 📜 License

-MIT License - Built for Seedify Hackathon 2025 · Powered by BNB Chain
+Apache License 2.0 - Built for Seedify Hackathon 2025 · Powered by BNB Chain

+See [LICENSE](../LICENSE) for full details.

 ---